 Delta bans purported bin Laden killer for not wearing a mask

-ATLANTA (AP) — A former Navy SEAL who has said he killed Osama bin Laden has been banned by Delta Air Lines after removing his face mask during a flight.
+ATLANTA (AP) — A former Navy SEAL from Montana who has said he killed Osama bin Laden has been banned by Delta Air Lines after removing his face mask during a flight.

 Robert O’Neill tweeted about his ban on Thursday, and the airline confirmed the action.